 Why You Recieved a Subrogation Letter

-If you or a member of your family has been injured in a car wreck (or other accident) in the Dallas-Fort Worth area, and you’re lucky enough to have health insurance, you might receive a subrogation letter.
+If you or a member of your family has been injured in a car wreck (or other accident) in the Fort Worth area, and you’re lucky enough to have health insurance, you might receive a subrogation letter.
 This letter will come from either your own health insurance company or a company acting on its behalf.
 (For example, Blue Cross Blue Shield sends its own letters, but Aetna uses a company called Rawlings and United Healthcare uses a company called Optum/Ingenix).
 These letters ask all about the wreck and who is responsible for the injuries and damages.

 In Texas, health insurance companies usually include in their insurance contracts a term allowing them to “subrogate” any financial recovery an injured party might receive in an injury claim.
 These letters are called subrogation letters.